Somfic/docs--md/eliteapi/eliteva/installation/readme.md

 # Installation
-This guide will help you install the the EliteVA plugin into your VoiceAttack environment.
+This guide will help you install the EliteVA plugin into your VoiceAttack environment.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/W6rGqez2O-U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Prerequisites
 Before we get started using EliteVA, a few things have to be set up.